 Brie Schettle is an interdisciplinary artist and curator living in Boise, Idaho.
 She holds a BFA in Painting and Drawing and a BA in Art History from the University of Wisconsin-Milwaukee.
-Schettle identifies as a hybrid artist- actively mixing painting, drawing, photography, collage, installation, and printmaking transfer techniques into her practice.
-Her work is highly process-based and merges digital representation with ecologically focused imagery.
+Schettle includes painting, drawing, photography, collage, installation, ceramics, and printmaking transfer techniques into her practice.
+Her work is often connected to site, process-based and merges digital representation with ecologically focused imagery.
 She has participated in several international Artist Residencies including The Burren College of Art and La Porte Peinte Centre Pour Les Arts.
 Schettle has exhibited work in numerous galleries, museums, universities and art centers including:

 - Burren College of Art, Newtown Castle, Ballyvaughan, Ireland.